James B. Rosenwald: Investment career

 Rosenwald commenced his investment career at Sterling Grace & Co.
 While acting as an outside advisor for Soros Fund Management, Rosenwald met Nicholas Roditi, who was also managing money for Soros.
-In 1992, Rosenwald and Roditi founded and co-managed Rosenwald, Roditi & Company, Ltd., now known as Rovida Asset Management, Ltd. Rosenwald co-founded Dalton Investments in 1999, which reported $4.5 billion under management in 2024.
+In 1992, Rosenwald and Roditi founded and co-managed Rosenwald, Roditi & Company, Ltd., now known as Rovida Asset Management, Ltd. Rosenwald co-founded Dalton Investments in 1999.
+Assets under management were $5.7 billion as of September 30, 2025.

-Dalton's investment style involves holding undervalued stocks for the long term.
+Dalton's global value investment process involves holding undervalued stocks for the long term.
 In particular, it prefers owner-operator companies that align the interests of management and shareholders.
+In 2020, the firm became a signatory to Climate Action 100+, an investor initiative focused on corporate greenhouse gas emissions.
+In 2024, the U.S. House Judiciary Committee named Dalton in an investigation into the initiative, with Committee Chairman Jim Jordan characterizing the group as an "ESG cartel".
 Rosenwald is also the chairman and CEO of Rosenwald Capital Management, Inc, a registered investment advisor since 1984.
 Clients include pensions, endowments, financial services companies, sovereign wealth funds, profit sharing plans and high-net-worth individuals.

 In addition to security investments, Rosenwald has invested in real estate since 1997.
 He and Kyle Kazan, co-founded Beach Front Properties, LLC, a real estate investment company based in California.
 Together, they have invested in residential and commercial properties in the U.S., China, and Germany.
 Rosenwald's partnership with Kazan has extended beyond real estate; as of 2025, he holds an ownership stake in Glass House Brands Inc. (OTCQX: GLASF), a California cannabis company co-founded by Kazan.
 According to SEC filings, Rosenwald holds 17.2% of the company's Multiple Voting Shares and 3.4% of Equity Shares, representing approximately 14.1% of total voting power.

+In July 2025, Glass House Brands' cultivation facilities in Camarillo and Carpinteria, California, were raided by U.S. Immigration and Customs Enforcement (ICE) agents as part of an investigation into alleged labor violations.
+The operation resulted in the detention of workers and drew national media attention regarding labor practices in the cannabis industry.

-Since 2012, Rosenwald has been an adjunct professor at the Stern School of Business at New York University, where he teaches a course "Global Value Investing", which he learned from his grandfather who worked for Benjamin Graham, the "father of value investing", at Graham Newman Corporation.
+Since 2012, Rosenwald has been an adjunct professor at the Stern School of Business at New York University, where he teaches a course "Global Value Investing", which he learned from his grandfather who worked for Benjamin Graham, the "father of value investing", at Graham-Newman Corporation.
 He and his wife, Laura, make annual contributions to NYU's endowment to fund the Rosenwald Global Value Student Investment Fund.
 Every year, the fund invests in one or more stocks based on recommendations made by the students in his class.
+In 2025, Laura and James Rosenwald sponsored the Rosenwald Investment Competition at NYU.